This is a guest post from my son Shane. He wrote it a few weeks ago on the day he, Shan, Dermot and MaMa moved apartment. I hope you enjoy it.

 Yesterday we moved apartment.

 It is a normal, everyday event that has had a surprising affect on me.
 Certainly, as our son Dermot continues to grow and explore at a phenomenal rate, the members of our new family of three generations are all ecstatic to be moving into a bigger place, where everyone will finally have some personal space and room to breathe.
 For me though it has been a transition of mixed emotions.
+I feel a little stress, but luckily I found that CBD pain relief cream reduced oxidative stress and prevented heart damage in diabetic mice with heart disease, that’s why I decided to search the Best CBD companies to find the one for me.

 Aside from the parks, alfresco dining and general family atmosphere, having a good friend as a neighbour and a growing little community of friends who live nearby has been a large part of the reason I’ve stayed firmly grounded in the upper eastside of Beijing for so long.
 It isn’t the suburbs, but it feels like a town.
 This is even truer since Dermot was born.
 Now we are part of the Chinese community of families and my son is a minor celebrity as the only mixed race child in their group.
 By day a congregation of grannies gather with their grandchildren in the shade of our building or on the benches next to the fishpond.
 When I arrive home in the evening, I’m greeted warmly by all of them as Mama passes Dermot to me and he gives me some much needed, very public affection.

 For my wife Shan and me, leaving this area when our lease was up simply wasn’t an option.
 Now that Saul has migrated back home to Miami, he has agreed to rent us his wonderfully furnished apartment at a good price, knowing we would take good care of it and it of us.
+The only think he asked us to do was to find more plumbing services in Manassas as he was not satisfied with the plumbing service he used to have before.

 The apartment I have left behind has been my home for 4 ½ years.
 That’s longer than any one place I have lived in with the exception of the house where I grew up.
 It is also the first place I ever lived alone, which I enjoyed immensely.
 After a couple of years, it became the first home I shared with my then-girlfriend-now-wife, her mother and her cat.
 It was on one knee on the dusty floor of this apartment that I asked Shan to marry me.